bigmlcom/puppet-module-supervisor/README.rst

 Puppet module for configuring the 'supervisor' daemon control utility.
-Currently only tested on Debian.
+Currently only tested on Debian and Ubuntu 10.04.

 Install into your <puppet module_path>/supervisor